MicrosoftDocs/dynamics-365-project-operations/articles/budget/transfer-budgets-to-forecasts.md

 ## Transfer project budget to forecasts periodically

 The capability to periodically transfer approved budgets to forecasts is also behind a feature.
-Please follow the steps above to enable it.
+Follow the steps above to enable it.

 Follow these steps to periodically transfer approved project budgets to forecasts:
 1. Go to Finance & Operations -> Project management and accounting -> Periodic -> Forecasts.